hitesh-c/gitfilter/README.md

 ## 🚀 **GitFilter**

-### **Filter, search, discover, share, and use high-quality GitHub repositories/templates/contributors**
+### ** Building a platform Filter, search & discover high-quality GitHub repositories & contributors**

-A **marketplace where developers can filter, search, discover, share, and use high-quality GitHub repositories/templates/contributors** for various use cases.
+The ** AI-powered Platform where developers can filter, search & discover high-quality GitHub repositories & contributors** for various use cases.

 ---